-To perform a text-based installation of Fortify Static Code Analyzer and Applications, run the textbased install command for your operating system as listed in the following table.
+To perform a text-based installation of Fortify Static Code Analyzer, run the text-based install command for your operating system as listed in the following table.

-Linux ./Fortify_SCA_and_Apps<version>linux_x64.runmode text</version> macOS You must uncompress the provided ZIP file before you run the command.
-Fortify_SCA_and_Apps< version> osx_x64.app/Contents/ MacOS/installbuilder.shmode text AIX and Solaris ./Fortify_SCA< version><platform></platform> .runmode text
+Linux ./Fortify_SCA< version> linux_x64.runmode text macOS You must uncompress the provided ZIP file before you run the command.
+Fortify_SCA< version> osx_x64.app/Contents/ MacOS/installbuilder.shmode text AIX ./Fortify_SCA< version> aix.runmode text

-Manually Installing Fortify Security Content
+Manually Installing Fortify Software Security Content

-You can install Micro Focus Fortify Software Security Content (Secure Coding Rulepacks and metadata) automatically during the Windows installation procedure.
-However, you can also download Fortify security content from the Fortify Rulepack update server, and then use the fortifyupdate utility to install it.
-This option is provided for installations on non-Windows platforms and for deployment environments that do not have access to the Internet during installation.
+You can install Fortify Software Security Content (Fortify Secure Coding Rulepacks and metadata) automatically during the installation.
+However, you can also download Fortify Software Security Content from the Fortify Rulepack update server, and then use the fortifyupdate command-line tool to install it.
+This option is provided for deployment environments that do not have access to the Internet during installation.

-Use the fortifyupdate utility to install Fortify security content from either a remote server or a locally downloaded file.
+Use fortifyupdate to install Fortify security content from either a remote server or a locally downloaded file.